jacobtomlinson/website/content/posts/2019/2019-08-27-why-your-profile-picture-is-important.md

 While people intend for it to make them look respectable this pose may come across as defensive and put people on guard.

 The neutral expression adds to this and will give people the impression that you are putting on a poker face.
-It's better for you to be smiling in your photo as it will add possitive connotations what whatever you are saying.
+It's better for you to be smiling in your photo as it will add positive connotations what whatever you are saying.

 Try using a photo like this with open body language and a friendly facial expression.

 <img src="https://i.imgur.com/KZj1zLcl.png" width="50%" />

 ## Frame your head and shoulders